True as a Turtle: Production

 John Coate's novel was published in 1955.
-Daily Telegraph called it "witty".
+The Daily Telegraph called it "witty".

 Filming took place in July 1956 at Pinewood studios and on location.
 The England maritime location for shooting was mainly the River Hamble; the yacht club shown is the Royal Lymington Yacht Club.

 Director Wendy Toye had been under contract to Alex Korda, and this transferred to the Rank Organisation after Korda's death.
 She disliked working at Rank.
 Toye said "Earl St John... was a dear man and very nice but you didn't feel he was the least bit involved artistically... in the film you were doing; and John Davis you felt was absolutely against whatever film you were doing.
 You didn’t feel there was the slightest bit of interest.
 That he just hated the whole idea.
 Didn’t like anybody in it, kept on wanting to change everybody who was in it."

 Toye said Peter de Serigny asked for her to work on True as a Turtle, admitting "I really don’t know why I was chosen...
 I always thought I had a certain flair for doing odd ball stuff, which is what I always wanted to do but I don’t think I had great opinion of myself as a film director.
 And I think I was just very thrilled to do what whatever I was given."

 She recalled de Serigny as "very good to work with" but had a fight with John Davis "over one of the artists" in the film "because he wanted to get rid of her after the first week’s shooting.
 And I said no. And then James Archibald came on the scene and he was a remarkable man..
 I was very lucky that he arrived just at that time."

 Toye recalled "we used to go out on a fairly big launch to get on to this small boat at about 6.30 in the morning, all having bacon and egg sandwiches, really the nicest times of one life, they were with the crew."